Site Map

 Be careful when using corticosteroids.
 Use these medicines sparingly, in the lowest effective doses and for the shortest periods of time possible.

-Some people with a weak immune system may need to take antibiotics for long periods of time to prevent the infection from returning.
+Some people with a weak immune system may need to take antibiotics for long periods of time or indefinitely to prevent the infection from returning.

 Related Information